Promises and Secrets

 Can we worship other gods than the God we call the Father of Jesus who resides in the third Heaven - you know, the One who gave us the Ten Commandments?

 Try it.
-Answer that same question phrased to contradict each commandment.
+Answer that same question in the box above phrased so as to contradict each commandment.

 26If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, 27but only a fearful expectation of judgment and of raging fire that will consume the enemies of God.